 J Aprileo is the person behind “Comfy Fat,” a blog dedicated to their adventures in fashion, travel, accessibility, and inclusivity.
 Starting in the Tumblr world, J’s content now explores the intersection of fat and queer identities—plus, you can get resources for everything from buying the right products to advocating for yourself at the doctor.
 J’s Instagram is an equally perfect place for both inspiration and information.

 Jazzmyne Robbins is a BuzzFeed video producer who can be seen in countless videos on the site about fashion, beauty, and body positivity.
-Her ability to capture amazing content is so on point that she was even featured in theCURVYcon’s Instagram panel last year.
+Her ability to capture amazing content is so on point that she was even featured in theCURVYcon’s Instagram panel.
 Follow her for vibrant style inspo and standout bikini pics.